uashogeschoolutrecht/SEAA/README.md

 A Python tool for detecting and anonymizing privacy-sensitive information in open-ended dutch survey responses or other open anwnsers.

 ## Overview
 SEAA helps identify and anonymize potentially privacy-sensitive information in text responses, particularly useful for processing survey data.
 Any csv file with open answers can be processed.
-It uses dictionary-based matching and user interaction to:
+It uses dictionary-based matching that is updated by user interaction to:
 - Detect unknown words that might contain private information
 - Flag known privacy-sensitive terms (names, medical conditions, etc.)
 - Replace sensitive information with category markers (e.g., [NAME], [ILLNESS])
 - Allow users to expand the whitelist/blacklist of words through interactive review
 - User input is expanded in the dictionaries and used for future analyses
+- Originally developed for the National Student Survey (NSE) data but expaned to other csv files with open answers.

 > NOTE: this tool can only be used for Dutch text.